dark-side/sports-hub/products/sport_news_portal/web_application_features/home_page/user_stories/configuration_of_breakdown_block/README.md

 6. Verify that admin is able to change <b>Category</b> in the <b>Breakdown</b> section
 7. Verify that admin is able to select a <b>Conference</b> in the <b>Breakdown</b> section
 8. Verify that admin is able to select a <b>Team</b> in the <b>Breakdown</b> section
-9. Verify that it is possible to delete a breakdown in the <b>Breakdown</b> section
+9. Verify that it is possible to delete a breakdown from the <b>Breakdown</b> section
 10. Verify that it is possible to delete the last breakdown from the <b>Breakdown</b> section
 11. Verify that the <b>Breakdown</b> section can be hidden for users view
 12. Verify that the <b>Breakdown</b> section can be unhidden for users view